FAQ / Ring Heights (frequently asked questions)

 Crossbolt on our picatinny / tactical rings 65 inch-lbs

 Talley mounts come with torx head screws so we recommend that you use a good torx head screw driver found commonly at most hardware stores.
-For better control buy by a torque adjustable screw driver.
+If you use a torque adjustable screw driver then make sure that it is correctly calibrated.

 12. Returns / Refunds - Yes, you can return an item(s) within 30 days of the purchase date for a refund but those items must be in new condition, they can't be altered or in used condition.
 Knives are subject to a 20% restocking fee.
 You can exchange an item(s) or get store credit up to 60 days from the date of purchase.
 The customer is responsible for paying any associated shipping costs UNLESS the error is on our end.
-The customer is not refunded the actual shipping cost which is normally $9.95 for a set of scope mounts.
-The customer is only refunded for the purchase price of the items purchased.
+The customer is not refunded the actual shipping and handling cost which is normally $11.50 for a set of scope mounts.
+Also returns are subject to a 3% restocking fee due to credit card merchant fees that we are charged for transactions.
+The customer is only refunded for the purchase price of the items purchased, less the amounts as mentioned above.

 13. Yes we give Discounts, see the Discount Codes link on the left hand side of the page.
 To get the discount you MUST apply the discount code in the appropriate field during checkout.